jfogrady1/Human_TB_reQTL/README.md

 ### Additional Data

-Filtered and imputed variants for all n = 48 samples, as well as the raw cis-eQTL, reQTL, and ieQTL results, will be made publicly available upon publication of this study.
+Filtered and imputed variants for all n = 48 samples, as well as the raw cis-eQTL, reQTL, and ieQTL results are available on Zenodo (https://zenodo.org/records/15103705)

 ---
 ## Citation